 Gurucul Machine Learning Model: Domains Generated Algorithmically

 How does the Domains Generated Algorithmically (DGA) machine learning model work, what does it do?
 This powerful model can detect if a URL has been dynamically generated, which can sometimes be a potential problem.
 As with many other machine learning models, this one looks for normal vs. abnormal patterns.
-If a URL has been generated based on DGA operations, it will have an alpha numeric structure and won’t look “normal”.
+If a URL has been generated based on DGA operations, it will have an alpha numeric structure.
+It won’t look “normal”.
 This model examines a URL string and detects if the URL is bogus or malicious, improving the hit rate of predicting the level of potential misuse or malware.

 This machine learning model works in a similar fashion to other models.
 Information – in this case, URLs – are fed into the natural language based engine within Gurucul Risk Analytics to detect algorithmically generated domains.
-Gurucul has built a vast library of global domains, and this information is also used to assist in rooting out how close any particular URL is to a real domain.
+Gurucul has built a vast library of global domains.
+This information is also used to assist in rooting out how close any particular URL is to a real domain.
 The final step is the suspected rogue URL is compared with third party intelligence to further reduce false positives.

 Use Case: Host Compromise

 Algorithmically generated domains have quickly become one of the main methods attackers use to remotely communicate with sophisticated malware they’ve created and placed.
-To stop attackers, you need to detect and block them from establishing command and control of a host or entity.
+So, to stop attackers, you need to detect and block them from establishing command and control of a host or entity.
 Hackers ceased using hard-coded domain lists and IP addresses long ago, as they are rendered useless once they are detected and blocked.
 Algorithmically generated domains, by comparison, are an easy technology to implement, they are difficult to block, and are nearly impossible to predict in advance.
 Additionally, they can be quickly modified if the algorithm is detected and becomes known.